 The village of Cemoro Lawang has a good range of lodge or bungalow style accommodation but expect to pay extra for luxuries such as a hot shower.
 Most lodges either have or are within easy walking distance of a small restaurant.
 The nearby villages of Sukapura and Tosari/Wonokitri tend to offer a little more up-market accommodation, mostly favoured by tour groups.

-There are no ATM’s in the village of Cemoro Lawang and most accommodation places will expect payment in cash so be sure to bring enough cash for your entire time in the area.
-The best time to visit Bromo is during the dry season from April to November as the Sea of Sand can become flooded and boggy during the wet season closing access to the Bromo crater.
+There are no ATM’s in the village of Cemoro Lawang and most accommodation places expect payment in cash, so be sure to bring enough cash for your entire time in the area.
+The best time to visit Bromo is during the dry season from April to November as the Sea of Sand can become flooded and boggy during the wet season, closing off access to the Bromo crater.
 Weekdays are best as the weekends and holidays are often crowded with local visitors.

-One last thing, Bromo is very active and has erupted four times since 2004.
-The latest eruption in November 2015 closed all access to the caldera floor including the Sea of Sand and Bromo crater itself.
+One last thing… Bromo is very active and has erupted four times since 2004.
+The most recent eruption in November 2015 closed all access to the caldera floor including the Sea of Sand and Bromo crater itself.
 Access to the caldera rim and the Mount Penanjakan viewing point via the trekking trail remained open.
 For the latest updates on Bromo check the Indonesian Centre for Volcanology and Geological Hazard Mitigation (you’ll need to use Google Translate).